Frequently asked questions

 How do I become a Minecraft Team member?

 Asking to be a team member isn’t the way to become one.
 We choose Scouts and Guides who have shown a constant helpful attitude and dedication to being a role model to other players on the server.
 We take into account a player’s age (18+, but exception can be given in special cases), location, maturity, and skillset when making this decision.
-Our Coordinator (Lillelykke) and Deputy Coordinator (Layton) are responsible for appointing team members.
+Our Coordinator (Sorcerer) and Deputy Coordinator (Arjo) are responsible for appointing team members.

 I need help – how can I tell who is a Minecraft Team member, and who isn’t?